Ninitha-67/Securing-Vulnerable-Web-Application-OWASP-Juice-Shop/README.md

 - **Fix:** HTTPS enforcement and credential protection
 - **Result:** Improved confidentiality

+Some mitigations were applied at configuration level, while others are proposed as secure design recommendations based on OWASP best practices.

 ---

 ## 🔁 Validation & Retesting
 All identified vulnerabilities were re-tested after mitigation.
 Previously exploitable issues were no longer reproducible or were significantly reduced.

+---

+## 🎓 Learning Outcomes
+- Gained hands-on experience in web application security testing
+- Improved understanding of OWASP Top 10 vulnerabilities
+- Learned structured vulnerability assessment and reporting
+- Practiced ethical security testing in a controlled environment

 ---